sarowarhosen03/rnext-doc/1.3/README.md

 # Why we should use React ?

-react is not do any rocket scinnce performence improvnet , we have compitior scilt solidjs , but we chose react becase of its community and devleper friendly behabior ,
+react is not do any rocket scinnce performence improvnet , we have compitior sveilt solidjs , but we chose react becase of its community and devleper friendly behabior ,

 # How DOM CSSOM works ?